Great books to read with your grandchildren

 The Incredible Book Eating Boy by Oliver Jeffers

 For sumptuous, sweet illustrations, this book really takes the biscuit.
-It’s a quirky tale about a boy who loves to eat books and the unique style and tone will make it a firm favourite with you and your grandkids.
+It’s a quirky tale about a boy who loves to eat books and the unique style and tone will make it a firm favourite with you and your grandchildren.

 Shh!
 We Have a Plan by Chris Haughton